• Skip to main content

 Speaking in local press, the family said that many people offered to hack the mini-van, but refused their help without any kind of professional guarantee.
 Local engineers did not recommend letting a hacker hurt the car, as there was a risk of permanently destroying the entire car.
 The problem comes from a hybrid Toyota engine system.

-"In the hybrid system, the engine can work but the wheels are connected to an electric motor that charges the battery.
-If, for example, the wheels spin, but the computer is not set up properly to recognize it, the batteries could be charged until they explode, "said Hughs in a local newspaper.
-"If it was just a LPG engine, that would be a different story."
+“In the hybrid system, the engine can run, but the wheels are connected to an electric motor that charges the battery.
+If, for example, the wheels are spinning, but the computer is not properly set up to recognize it, the they could be charged until they explode," Higgins told a local newspaper.
+"If it was just a gas engine, that would be a different story."

 For the past two months, the family borrowed a car from a family member, but eventually decided that something had to happen and the family agreed to become a hacker in the car despite the fear of permanent damage.